travis-ci/travis-api/README.md

 # The public Travis API

-This is the app (eventually) running on https://api.travis-ci.org/
+This is the app running on https://api.travis-ci.org/

 ## Installation